Top 5 myths about working with a staffing agency

 This myth is popular because recruiting agencies receive compensation from employers.
 Proponents of this myth believe this situation reduces a recruiter's incentive to find satisfying work for job candidates.
 It is easy to assume that the majority of staffing agency relationships are transactional in nature.
 However, this assertion couldn't be further from the truth.
 Dissatisfied workers don't stay at a job for long, creating a poor relationship between the agency and the client, as well as the agency and the candidate.

 Indeed, maintaining positive relationships between candidates and recruiters is paramount, as it improves the agency's reputation as well as encourages the candidate to continue engaging the agency.
 "One of my most brilliant accountants struggled with interviewing," recounts Katie Birkelo, Division Director of Beacon Hill's Financial Division In Denver.
-"I knew him well, so I was able to help him stay gainfully employed through various temporary roles without having to interview.
+"I knew him well, so I was able to help him stay gainfully employed through various contract roles without having to interview.
 A few years later, one of my clients requested him back and landed him a perfect permanent role.
 He has been there for six years!"

 Turnover is expensive.
 ERE Media reported that it costs between 30 and 50 percent of an entry-level employee's salary to replace him or her.
 To mitigate this financial risk, recruiters at reputable agencies make it a priority to find satisfying work for candidates.
 Simply put, satisfied workers are more likely to stay at a job, and thus fulfill the needs of the employer.